Fierce competition in the SEO field is an ever-present challenge for e-entrepreneurs.

 2. Increased Relevance:

-Schema Markup helps search engines to better understand the context and relevance of your website to a wider range of user queries.
 This better understanding can not only improve your visibility in search results, but also increase your chances of appearing in enriched features such as optimized excerpts, carousels or fact sheets.

 -

 With the rise of voice assistants such as Siri, Google Assistant and Alexa, Schema Markup is becoming increasingly important.
-Schema Markup helps provide clear, concise answers to voice queries, which can improve visibility in voice search results.

 -